Prison Documents - Table of Contents

 /mines info <mineName> all

-Due to the complexity of the blockEvent commands being deeply nested, and there could be so many of them, many of the blockEvent commands uses a Row identifier.
+Due to the complexity of the blockEvent commands being deeply nested, and there could be so many of them, many of the blockEvent commands uses a Row identifier to select the blockEvent of interest.
 This row identifier is based upon the order of the commands as listed under the /mines blockEvent list

 command.